joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Puzzle of Types

 There are many strange TS types problems encountered in the development of this project.
 Fortunately, these problems can be solved at present.
-[I recorded them all in this issue.](https://github.com/joe-sky/jsx-sfc/issues/1)
+[I recorded them in this issue.](https://github.com/joe-sky/jsx-sfc/issues/1)

 ## Roadmap